Storyteller

 fetch a bucket of water.
 She falls in the well because the bucket is

-sooo little.
+soooo big, and she is sooo little.
 She finds a different world at

 the bottom of the well, and meets a talking log, a talking apple tree,